SPVillacorta/iolite4_SmNd_UWA_v4.9_debug/README.md

 ---

-## Known Limitation
+## Seeking Input: Result Visibility

-At the time of publication, this script need further testing and validation.
-Feedback from the Iolite development team is welcome.
+Ongoing testing and validation are being conducted to refine the display of output results in Iolite.
+An observed issue is the inconsistent appearance of standard-corrected ratios (StdCorr_147Sm_144, StdCorr_143Nd_144) and the rho correlation within the Results section, despite their proper AssociatedResult registration.
+We welcome insights and debugging assistance, especially from the Iolite development team and those with custom DRS framework experience.

 ---